seanmehrabi-clearly/seanmehrabi-clearly/README.md

 - 👋 Hi, I’m @seanmehrabi-clearly
-- 👀 I’m interested in Solution Architecture
+- 👀 I’m a DevOps & Solution Architecture
 - 🌱 I’m currently learning Aviation.
 - 💞️ I’m looking to collaborate on Cloud, Solutions Architecture, and DevOps
 - 📫 How to reach me smehrabi@clearly.ca